-It has always a discussion in different countries and health establishments if stress related vision problems do exist.
+It has always been a discussion in different countries and health establishments if stress related vision problems do exist.
 Another part of this endless discussion is — can laser eye surgery help with blurred vision due to stress?
 As we all know, stress is subjective as only the person himself can tell if he is stressed out.

 Are you experiencing those moments when your eyes hurt and you have problems with your vision at night after your work?
 You think your eyes are experiencing something you don’t like, although the other parts of your body are doing okay.
 Then, you start to wonder and ask yourself – am I suffering from stress related vision problems?
 The best way to get an answer would be to see an eye doctor.